-Jim Fruchterman, Benetech’s founder and CEO, was an engineering student at Caltech when he learned how pattern recognition technology could guide a missile to its target.
+Jim Fruchterman, Benetech’s founder, was an engineering student at Caltech when he learned how pattern recognition technology could guide a missile to its target.
 “If you could use this technology to recognize tanks or bridges,” Jim thought, “perhaps you could also recognize letters and words.
 Then we could use software to read those words aloud to people who are blind.”

 Years later, after a stint as a rocket engineer, Jim cofounded a VC-backed tech company called Calera Recognition Systems.
 Calera invented the first successful machine that could read almost any printed font without requiring human training.
 The products based on that technology had many commercial applications, but Jim hadn’t let go of his earlier idea.
 Soon he and the Calera team began prototyping a reading machine for the blind.

 Calera’s investors were impressed that the reading machine worked; however, they didn’t want to pursue Jim’s vision as it would generate negligible profits and take the focus away from developing more profitable products.
 Jim realized his dream didn’t fit in with the for-profit model.